The North Dakota Association of the Blind, Inc.

 D. To be bonded at the expense of NDAB in an amount no less than is sufficient to protect the assets of the organization at any given time.

-E. To procure an annual review/compilation agreed upon proposal of the books by a qualified auditor or accountant for review by the executive board.
-In addition, collaborate with the accountant to prepare the organization’s 990 report for the IRS and ensure that this report is submitted annually before the filing deadline.
+E. To procure an annual review/compilation of the books by an accountant for review by the executive board.
+If deemed necessary by the executive board, make arrangements to obtain a formal audit.
+In addition, collaborate with the accountant to prepare the organization’s 990 tax filing and ensure it is submitted annually before the filing deadline.

 F. To serve as the organization’s registered agent.
 In this capacity, the registered agent will receive all communications from the Secretary of State and notice of process if a lawsuit is ever filed against the organization.